kenyy28/SingleRSC/README.md

 - Make it similar to current runescape where you do not have to sleep
 - Bank all items when you die even in wild
 - when you sleep it heals you instead of restoring fatigue
-- ::help in the chat for commands
+- ::help in the chat for commands For example ::telelumbridge will teleport you to lumbridge
 - And lastly you can not get hacked very easily because there is no server
 ## Credits
 Sean Niemann